Alma Eko, Productos Ecológicos libres de Plásticos. Alma Eko

 STEP BY STEP

-STEP 1 : Heat some water in a saucepan.
+STEP 1 : Heat a little water in a saucepan.
 Use a small one and just cover the bottom.
-You can always add more water if you need to.
+You can always add more water if needed.

-STEP 2 : Add the shampoo residue and stir until completely dissolved.
-The water should not boil, so put it on low heat and stir constantly.
-If it boils, the shampoo will stop foaming.
-When it is ready, pour it into a container.
-We used a 125 ml amber glass bottle with a dosing cap, which will allow us to make the most of the resulting product.
+STEP 2 : Add the remaining shampoo and stir until completely dissolved.
+The water should not boil, so keep it on low heat and stir constantly.
+If it boils, the shampoo will become foamless.
+When it's ready, transfer it to a container.
+We used a 125 ml amber glass bottle with a measuring cap, which will allow us to get the most out of the resulting product.

-STEP 3 : Add the guar gum to the mixture, cover the bottle and shake well.
-You have to wait for the shampoo to cool down to see if it has gelled.
-If it has not reached the consistency you want, reheat it (a double boiler is enough) and add more guar gum or water, as needed.
+STEP 3 : Add the guar gum to the mixture, cover the bottle, and shake well.
+Wait for the shampoo to cool to see if it has gelled.
+If it doesn't reach the consistency you want, reheat it (a double boiler is fine) and add more guar gum or water, as needed.

-HOW TO USE IT AND MORE THINGS YOU WILL LIKE TO KNOW
+HOW TO USE IT AND MORE THINGS YOU'LL LIKE TO KNOW

 Use it as you would any other gel shampoo .

-Depending on the amount of shampoo residue you use and the amount of hair you have, you will have enough for more or less washes.
-I use the solid shampoo as much as possible, so I always have a small amount left.
-Also, I have quite a lot of hair, so the result is enough for 4 or 5 washes .
+Depending on how much shampoo you use and how much hair you have, you'll get more or less washes.
+I use solid shampoo to the max, so I always have a small amount left.
+Plus, I have quite a bit of hair, so the result is enough for four or five washes .

-The result, at least with this shampoo from LaMalvaflor, is halfway between shampoo and conditioner .
-When you dissolve it and heat it, it inevitably loses some foam, but the guar gum gives it a very creamy consistency.
-It is a very moisturizing shampoo that, when put into gel format, makes it spread very well throughout the hair.
-The hair is left perfectly clean while providing it with a lot of softness .
+The result, at least with this LaMalvaflor shampoo , is somewhere between a shampoo and a conditioner .
+When dissolved and heated, it inevitably loses some foam, but the guar gum gives it a very creamy consistency.
+It's a very moisturizing shampoo that, when converted into a gel, distributes evenly throughout the hair.
+Hair is left perfectly clean while also being very soft .

-We hope you enjoy this new section , that you are encouraged to try the recipes we suggest and tell us how it went.
+We hope you enjoy this new section , that you'll be inspired to try the recipes we suggest, and that you'll tell us how they turned out.

-On Alma Eko's blog you can now find three recipes with natural ingredients that will allow you to do without packaging, take advantage of resources and enjoy your own creations , which is always a pleasure.
-Here is the link to the two previous ones:
+On Alma Eko's blog, you can now find three recipes with natural ingredients that will allow you to ditch the packaging, use resources, and enjoy your own creations —always a pleasure.
+Here's the link to the previous two: